rmkit-dev/rmkit/docs/RMKIT.md

 and the QT5 framework.
 This requires installing and setting up QTCreator to build for the remarkable - an extra step in the toolchain.

-rMkit is a single header file with its dependencies included and compiles with standard g++.
+rmkit is a single header file with its dependencies included and compiles with standard g++.

 ## The Basics

 ### MainLoop

-Every app usually has a main loop. rMkit's main loop is managed with the ui::MainLoop class.
+Every app usually has a main loop. rmkit's main loop is managed with the ui::MainLoop class.
 In general, an app should look like the following:

 ```cpp